dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 * we register an event listener
 * so that on a particular event a function gets executed
 * in a particular context (remember this)
+* how might setTimeout actually be implemented in this system?
+  * while loop checking timestamp.
+  * so setTimeout technically is MIN time, not guaranteed time